godaddy/gasket/packages/gasket-plugin-nextjs/generator/markdown/app-router.md

 This Gasket app uses Next.js 14 with [App Router] which allows for intuitive, file-based routing within the app directory.
 The integration with Next.js 14 enhances development by leveraging features like automatic static optimization and server-side rendering, ensuring a scalable and efficient web application.

 {{#if nextDevProxy}}
-### Development Proxy
+### HTTPS Proxy

-The development proxy in this Gasket app forwards requests to the default Next.js server, enabling local development with HTTPS.
+The HTTPS proxy in this Gasket app forwards requests to the default Next.js server, enabling HTTPS for development and support on deployed servers.
 {{/if}}

 {{#if typescript}}